Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Discussion

-We now attempt to address the abnormally high required accretion mass if Jupiter formed within the H$_2$O iceline.
-If that is the case, then the inferred accretion mass is $111.4^{+41.3}_{-44.2}$ M$_\oplus$.
-This issue can be alleviated by invoking the pebble evaporation mechanism~\citep{Schneider2021,Bitsch2023}.
+{{Since the next favorable formation location is within the H$_2$O iceline, we discuss the this scenario as follows. }}Formation of solar-system gas giant planets within H$_2$O iceline required higher accretion mass.
+This has also been seen in the order-of-magnitude calculation in \S \ref{sec:oom}.
+If that is the case, then the inferred total metal mass is $ 47.6^{+ 48.2}_{- 28.2}$ M$_\oplus$ for Jupiter.
+This higher than literature value can be alleviated by invoking the pebble evaporation mechanism~\citep{Booth2017, Mousis2019, Schneider2021,Bitsch2023}.
 Evaporating pebbles, especially in the inner disk where temperature is high, can enhance the local gas metallicity and therefore enrich the planet atmospheric metallicity during the gas accretion process.
 Combining pebble evaporation and solid accretion to explain the metallicity enrichment will reduce the mass requirement for solid accretion alone.

-For GI, which is not favored for the solar system formation~\citep[e.g., ][]{Kruijer2017}, the accreted solid mass again shows a bimodal distribution with two preferred formation locations.
-Assuming forming beyond the CO iceline, the accreted solid mass for Saturn is $28.3^{+7.7}_{-11.3}$ M$_\oplus$ (see also Table \ref{tab:jupiter_saturn}), which is consistent with literature values: 20-30 M$_\oplus$~\citep{Guillot1999} and $27\pm8$ M$_\oplus$~\citep{Thorngren2016}.
-For Jupiter, the accreted mass is $39.2^{+24.2}_{-18.0}$ M$_\oplus$.
-Within the uncertainty, these numbers are also consistent with the total metal content estimation of 10-40 M$_\oplus$ from~\citet{Guillot1999} and $37\pm20$ M$_\oplus$ from~\citet{Thorngren2016}.